"WHEN you put your hand [RAFT*] in a flowing stream, you [it] touch the last that has gone before and the first of what is still to come."

 What did you want to be when you grew up?
 An artist, an actor, an astronaut, or maybe the President of the United States?
 Me?
 Why-- an officer in the Royal Canadian Mounted Police!
 The cover art on this, the January 13, 1939 issue of Argosy Weekly, was produced by Rudolph Belarski, one of pulp fiction's finest and most prolific illustrators.

-"A man's duty is to find out where the truth is, or if he cannot, at least to take the best possible human doctrine and the hardest to disprove, and to ride on this like a raft over the waters of life." -- Plato
+"A man's duty is to find out where the truth is, or if he cannot, at least to take the best possible human doctrine and the hardest to disprove, and to ride on this like a raft over the waters of life." --- Plato

 E. H. Davie produced the cover art on The Adventurous Four.
-To this day no one knows if Davie was a man or a woman (not that it really matters), but for sixteen years (1936-52) he, or she, was a regular contributor of illustrations for author Enid Blyton's many children's novels.
+To this day no one knows if Davie was a man or a woman (not that it matters), but for sixteen years (1936-52) he, or she, was a regular contributor of illustrations for author Enid Blyton's many children's novels.
 George Newnes Ltd., of London published this hardcover first edition in 1941.

 'When Tom, Jill and Mary go to stay at a little fishing village in Scotland, the local fisherman's lad, Andy, promises to take them out in his boat.
 But a storm takes them off course and they end up shipwrecked on a small group of islands.
-Worse, it seems the islands are being used as a secret submarine base by the enemy, the Nazi's!' --- Wikipedia.
+Worse, it seems the islands are being used as a secret submarine base by the enemy, the Nazi's!'

 CLICK TO ENLARGE |

-"All my life, books had been the life raft, the safe haven, the place I ran to when nothing else worked." -- Elyn R. Saks
+"All my life, books had been the life raft, the safe haven, the place I ran to when nothing else worked." --- Elyn R. Saks

-No one knows how to navigate a raft better than Jim and Huck, who rode down the Mississippi on one for approximately 550 miles, from St. Petersburg, Missouri (actually Hannibal) to Chatham, Mississippi.
+No one knows how to navigate a raft better than Jim and Huck, who rode down the Mississippi on one for approximately 550 miles, from St. Petersburg, Missouri (actually Hannibal), to Chatham, Mississippi.
 This movie-tie-in paperback (see poster below) of The Adventures of Huckleberry Finn by Mark Twain was published by Washington Square Press in 1960.
 The cover artist is not credited, but the interior illustrations were drawn by Harold Minton.

 CLICK TO ENLARGE |

 "It's lovely to live on a raft.
-We had the sky up there, all speckled with stars, and we used to lay on our backs and look up at them, and discuss about whether they was made or only just happened." -- Huck Finn
+We had the sky up there, all speckled with stars, and we used to lay on our backs and look up at them, and discuss about whether they was made or only just happened." --- Huck Finn.

 This paperback edition of The Adventures of Huckleberry Finn was published by Signet in 1968.
 The cover art was not credited.

-"Haven't you ever harbored the secret thought that somewhere Huck and Jim are--at this instant--poling their raft down some river just beyond our reach, so much more real are they than the shoe clerk who fitted us just a forgotten day ago?"-- Dan Simmons
+"Haven't you ever harbored the secret thought that somewhere Huck and Jim are--at this instant--poling their raft down some river just beyond our reach, so much more real are they than the shoe clerk who fitted us just a forgotten day ago?" --- Dan Simmons.

 This paperback edition of The Adventures of Huckleberry Finn was published by Bantam in 1980.
 The cover artist is unknown.